Zratex/End-Void-to-Overworld-sky/README.md

 # Changelogs
 ## v1.2.2
 - Advancement background color fixed
-- Changes the height to 2500 blocks
+- Changes the height to 2500 blocks, so when you fall from the end you freefall until seing the cloud appearing beneath you
 ## v1.2.1
 - Upgraded to 1.21.8
 - Addition of the README.md file